justinsowhat/patient-crm/README.md

 You can sign up a user account first, and then login using that user account.
 There's no data but you can create new patients by going to Patients link in the side navigation bar, and then click the Create A Patient button to create a new patient.

+Alternatively, you can Click the Create Test Patients button to populate some dummy data.

 In the patient form, you can add custom sections and custom fields under each custom section.

 You can also edit existing patients.